Mbin-Aziz/UC-Berkeley-CStudy/README.md

 # UCB-CS61A

-My journey through CS61A - projects, notes, and weekly reflections.
+This repository documents my journey through CS61A at UC Berkeley.

+## Structure
+- projects/
+- homework/
+- labs/
+- notes/
+- weekly-logs/

+## Goal
+To deeply understand recursion, abstraction, and the foundations of computer science.